ric9rdo/ric9rdo.github.io/about.md

 Hi!
 I am a Security Engineer passionate about security & privacy, with a particular fascination on all this topics applied to human behavior.

-Here is an example of one of my studies, a paper on how enterprises can improve their social engineering resilience:
+Here are some of my papers, projects and where you can reach me:

 <h3 align="left">Published Scientific Papers:</h3>